lsst-dm/dmtn-185/index.rst

 -  Container versions

    -  DM -- Container images are produced and uploaded to a container repository like DockerHub.
-As with software the containers have an associated unique hash so they can be identified.
+As with software, the containers have an associated unique hash so they can be identified.
 The Dockerfile used to produce the images is versioned via git, however, I’m unsure if there is a mechanism for matching up a given image with a git revision of a Dockerfile.

    -  T&S -- As in DM container images are uploaded to a container repository and images have a unique hash for identification.
 Docker files used in deployment are put in a single repository.
 These are versioned using cycle versions rather than release versions.
 The cycle is determined by SAL and salobj versions.